Janet Parshall

-Janet Parshall is a nationally syndicated radio talk show host known for the Christian program In the Market with Janet Parshall, which is broadcast on the Moody Radio network on over 700 stations.
+Janet Parshall (born 1950) is an American nationally syndicated radio talk show host known for the Christian program In the Market with Janet Parshall, which is broadcast on the Moody Radio network on over 700 stations.
 She was also the host for the 2004 documentary, George W. Bush: Faith in the White House.
 Parshall has authored several books.

 Parshall is a graduate of Carroll College (now Carroll University), in Waukesha, Wisconsin.
 She serves on the board of directors and served on the executive committee of the National Religious Broadcasters.

 Biography

 Janet Parshall, who is married to the Christian lawyer and best-selling fiction writer Craig Parshall, is the daughter of Vince DiFrancesca, an American football player and coach, and of Thora Margaret Paul.